danielrsantana/reactjs-base/readme.md

 # Daniel Santana - React default template

-This is the latest version of ReactJS integrated with Bulma, Jest and Enzyme
+This project is intented to run with the following architecture:
+    React 16.7.0
+    Typescript 3.3.1
+    Bulma 0.7.2 (similar to bootstrap)
+    FontAwesome 5.7.1
+    Redux

+This is still under development ... will be ready soon!

-Use as you wish and if you have any recommendations, be my guest.
+btw: Use as you wish and if you have any recommendations, be my guest.

 Cheers